Luis2501/Luis2501/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 <p style="text-align:justify">
-I'm currently a student in the 8th semester of the Physics Engineering career at Faculty of Physical-Mathematical Sciences of the Universidad Autónoma de Coahuila.
-My interest are scientific computing, statistics, numerical analysis and computational physics.
+I'm currently a student the 8th semester of the Physics Engineering career at Faculty of Physical-Mathematical Sciences of the Universidad Autónoma de Coahuila.
+I'm interesting on scientific computing, statistics, numerical analysis and computational physics.
 </p>

 <p style="text-align:justify">
 I have strong programming skills in Python and C/C++.
-In other languages or softwares (mathematical softwares) I think I have less knowledge, for example: Fortran, Julia, Java Script, Mathematica and Matlab.
+I have some knowledge in other languages and mathematical softwares such as Fortran, Julia, Java Script, Mathematica and Matlab.
 Also I have considerable knowledge of web development and graphics user interfaces development.
 In adittion, I have good knowledge in tools for data science, data analysis and IA, but in these areas I still consider myself a beginner.
 </p>

 <p style="text-align:justify">